vikash-india/PhotographyNotes2Myself/photography/photoshop_workflows/P001-SelectionTechniques.md

 * Click on each of the corners of the subject to make a selections using straight line selection.
     - Click on the starting point to create a selection.
     - The selection will be available on a new Layer as well as a path in Panels - Paths.
+    - Double click on "Work Path" and give appropriate name.
 * Adjust the selection to make it more precise
-    - Tools - Path Selection Tool - Direct Selection Tool.
+    - Click Tools - Path Selection Tool - Direct Selection Tool.
     - Click on the corners and adjust the selection or use the arrow keys to adjust the selection.
+        - Click on Ctrl + One Corner to make only one corner move.
 * Convert the path to Selection
     - Panels - Paths - Load Path as Selection.
 * Use any of the common operations to make the selection more natural.